seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 That whatsoever I did bid thee do,
 Thou shouldst attempt it.
 Come now, keep thine oath;
 Now be a freeman: and with this good sword,
-That ran through Caesar’s bowels, search this bosom.
+That ran through Caesar's bowels, search this bosom.
 Stand not to answer: here, take thou the hilts;
-And, when my face is cover’d, as ’tis now,
+And, when my face is cover'd, as 'tis now,
 Guide thou the sword.

 *PINDARUS stabs him*

 Caesar, thou art revenged,
-Even with the sword that kill’d thee.
+Even with the sword that kill'd thee.

 *Dies*